Ermin26/myFirstShop/enREADME.md

    - Safe and efficient execution of purchases.
    - Efficient search for products based on your preferences.

-    ~~ Overview of past purchases and transaction history.

 ## Technologies
 - HTML
 - CSS